 What is cyclocross?

-Cyclocross is the fastest growing segment in the bicycle-racing world, particularly in the U.S. It’s a cycling activity that started in Europe as a way for road cyclists to stay in shape during the off-season.
+Cyclocross is or at least was the fastest growing segment in the bicycle-racing world, particularly in the U.S. It’s a cycling activity that started in Europe as a way for road cyclists to stay in shape during the off-season.
 The courses generally offer a mix of terrain including grass, pavement, hills, dirt, and barricade portions to force riders into a partial run each lap.
 The race is extremely viewer friendly, as competitors ride around a closed circuit exclusively on park property (no road closures are required).
-2012/2014/2015 CX National Champion Jeremy Powers explains “What is Cyclocross“.

 What category should I race?